ZhixiongSun/LaneAtt-Noted/README.md

 # LaneAtt-Noted
-This is a code explanation of LaneAtt
+This is a code explanation of LaneAtt[/url https://github.com/lucastabelini/LaneATT]